ChocQuibTown Inspire New TV Drama| 06 September, 2020

 During the American Black Film Festival, it was announced that the Latin American wing of Sony Pictures Television is developing a new series under the name of ’Somos Los Prietos,’ which, when translated into English, reads ‘We Are The Black Ones.’
 Ostensibly, it’s a hard-hitting drama about the meaning of being Afro-Latino from a cultural point of view, and the experience of dealing with racism in Latin America.
 In practice, it sounds like a promotional vehicle for the group.
 The project is a collaboration between Sony Pictures Television and Sony Music Latin, the label to which the band is signed.
 It’s doubtful that the project would have been commissioned at all if it weren’t for the band’s involvement.

-The project is currently in its very early stages, with no filming performed thus far, but some details about the plot have been made available.
+The project is currently in its very early stages, with no filming performed thus far and no deposit bonus, but some details about the plot have been made available.
 The story will start in Condoto, Colombia, and will follow the adventures of a friendship group of Afro-Latin teenagers as they form a band.
 Their ultimate intention is to be chosen to perform at a festival organized by ChocQuibTown (who just-so-happen to be their favorite band), but on the way, they’ll deal with poverty, racist attitudes, and attempts to recruit them into a local militia.
 It’s been described as a ‘coming of age’ tale, albeit one framed by the music of ChocQuibTown and set against a backdrop of a stark portrayal of Colombia and its attitudes towards race.

 The project is a semi-autobiographical one for ChocQuibTown, who all come from the same area in Colombia and have spoken in the past about the difficulties they encountered while attempting to be taken seriously within the music industry.
 Their tale caught the attention of Karin Valecillos, best known for “Luis Miguel: The Series,” and from there, the narrative was written.
 It’s thought that all of the scripts for the series have been written already, and the project is now ready to move in front of the camera.
 It’s not known how much of a role the three members of ChocQuibTown will have in front of the camera, but they’re expected to make multiple appearances, and their music will form the soundtrack to the whole show.